-- Use person-centered communication that considers individual preferences, available social supports, home environment, culture, numeracy, literacy, and other factors that impact optimization of health outcomes (see Appendix A on Person-Centered Care) - Screen individuals over 40 years of age (or 18+ with overweight or obesity) for prediabetes and diabetes based on a person's most relevant risk factors aligned with the most up to date clinical guidance (e.g., American Diabetes Association (ADA), United States Preventative Services Task Force (USPSTF))^{xvi} - Ensure appropriate screening in high-risk populations (African American, Latino/a, Native American, Asian American, Pacific Islander) and individuals living with HIV. - Perform a psychosocial assessment according to most recent clinical guidance.
-(E.g. PHQ-9 for depression, GAD for anxiety disorder) Find validated tools for screening in clinical settings in Table 2 of ADA Standards of Care here.^{xvii} - Refer to behavioral health professional when appropriate.
-Facilitate their inclusion in the care team when applicable. - Screen for food insecurity and other social needs with a validated instrument.
-Refer to Bree Social Needs Screening Report for guidance on screening.^{xviii,xix} - Refer appropriate patients to social workers, care managers and/or community support to seek opportunities to address food insecurity.^{xx} - In addition to tracking BMI annually, consider the use of additional measurements of body fat distribution to support identification of obesity, such as waist circumference, waist-to-hip ratio, and/or waist-to-height ratio.^{xxi}
+- Use person-centered communication that considers individual preferences, available social supports, home environment, culture, numeracy, literacy, and other factors that impact optimization of health outcomes (see Appendix A on Person-Centered Care) - Screen individuals over 40 years of age (or 18+ with overweight or obesity) for prediabetes and diabetes based on a person's most relevant risk factors aligned with the most up to date clinical guidance (e.g., American Diabetes Association (ADA), United States Preventative Services Task Force (USPSTF)) - Ensure appropriate screening in high-risk populations (African American, Latino/a, Native American, Asian American, Pacific Islander) and individuals living with HIV. - Perform a psychosocial assessment according to most recent clinical guidance.
+(E.g. PHQ-9 for depression, GAD for anxiety disorder) Find validated tools for screening in clinical setting in Table 2 of ADA Standards of Care here. - Refer to behavioral health professional when appropriate. - Screen for food insecurity and other social needs with a validated instrument.
+Refer to Bree Social Needs Screening Report for guidance on screening. - Refer appropriate patients to social workers, care manager and/or community support to seek opportunities to address food insecurity.